-The Behavioral Wellness Clinic offers complete psychiatric services, including diagnostic assessments and medication evaluation and management for a variety of mental health conditions.
-Our psychiatrist, Dr. Barry Rebeck, is very experienced and knowledgeable.
-Although he prescribes medication, he also enlists a holistic approach to the diagnosis and treatment of mental health conditions.
-Dr. Rebeck uses a variety of assessment techniques, counseling and education to help her clients understand their diagnosis, treatment options and health behaviors to improve overall mental health and a sense of well-being.
+The Behavioral Wellness Clinic offers prescription services, including diagnostic assessments and medication evaluation and management for a variety of mental health conditions.
+Our psychiatric nurse practitioner, Dr. Sarah Schirmer, DNP, is very experienced and knowledgeable.
+Although she prescribes medication, she also enlists a holistic approach to the diagnosis and treatment of mental health conditions.
+Dr. Schirmer, DNP uses a variety of assessment techniques, counseling and education to help her clients understand their diagnosis, treatment options and health behaviors to improve overall mental health and a sense of well-being.

 When needed, medications can be a powerful tool in the treatment of many types of mental disorders.
 There are many different types of psychiatric medications that are used to treat mental disorders.
 As a group, these medications are known as psychotropic drugs.
 Sometimes, medications that are needed for other health conditions may also be used to treat symptoms of certain disorders or to boost the effects of a psychotropic medication.
 The most commonly prescribed psychotropics include:

 We are dedicated to reaching underserved communities, and so we provide psychiatric services beyond Louisville.
-Dr. Rebeck sees patients online throughout Kentucky, North Carolina, Pennsylvania, and Indiana.
+Dr. Schirmer sees patients online throughout Kentucky and Indiana.

 We do not take any kind of insurance, nor do we accept Medicare, Medicaid or Passport.
 We do provide our patients with a customized receipt at the time of your visit that will allow you to file a claim with your insurance, should you decide to seek reimbursement on your own.
 Among those who chose this route, many receive a fair amount of reimbursement back from their insurance company.
 More about our fees and payment options.